howset/minishell/JOURNAL.md

 	-	`>`
 	-   `>>`
 	-   `<<`
+- ✅ Handled signals in the shell.
+The shell now handles `ctrl+c` and `ctrl+d` signals.
+It will not kill the shell when pressing `ctrl+c`.
+It will just print a new line.
 ### 28.12.2024
 - Improved command tables testing so it uses the whole flow of lexer -> parser -> command table -> exec.
 This way we can test the whole flow of the shell.
 - QUESTION: do we need to handle subshell?
 It's not covered in parsers. will come back to this later.